asadgulyamov09-pixel/Cybersecurity-Roadmap/linux/Logging-and-Journalctl.md

  audit evidence

  They help prove:
- monitoring exists
+ monitoring exists:
- security controls are active
+ security controls are active:
- incidents can be investigated
+ incidents can be investigated: